 Even in a bull market, some businesses struggle to make ends meet.
 Eventually, owners may decide to close the doors and liquidate a distressed company’s assets.
-Outside financial experts can help owners make informed decisions about the distressed company’s future and maximize liquidation proceeds.
+Outside financial experts can help owners make informed decisions about the distressed company’s future and maximize liquidation valuation.
 Experts can also help potential buyers of financially distressed businesses determine the appropriate asking price and conduct acquisition due diligence.
 Here are the details on these types of engagements.

-How to Value a Business in Distress
+How to Determine Liquidation Value

 One of the most important questions a financial expert can answer is: How much is the distressed company worth?
 Although business valuation experts typically calculate a company’s value as a going concern, certain financial trends – such as recurring net losses, declining sales, and severely reduced liquidity – may suggest that the business would be more valuable if it were liquidated.
 Generally, liquidation value is relevant when the company’s historical and expected earnings don’t contribute incremental value beyond its net tangible asset value.

 There are two types of liquidation value, according to the International Glossary of Business Valuation Terms:

 - Orderly liquidation: In an orderly liquidation, assets are sold piecemeal over a reasonable period of time to maximize proceeds.

 - Forced liquidation: Forced liquidation value assumes assets will be sold as quickly as possible, possibly in an auction.